 II.
 APPLICATION TO GOVERNING AUTHORITIES

-As a Bible teacher to very busy people, I often fear that I will lose your attention unless you can immediately grasp how something I teach, such as a survey of an OT Bible book, somehow relates to you.
-Accordingly, before I provide a disciplined, procedural overview of the book, I will cut to the chase in terms of application – lest you conclude prematurely that Leviticus is an obscure, out-of-date book.
+As a Bible teacher to very busy people, I often fear that I will lose your attention unless you can immediately grasp how something I teach, such as a survey of an OT book of the Bible, somehow relates to you.
+Accordingly, before I provide a disciplined, procedural overview of the book, I will cut to the chase in terms of application—lest you conclude prematurely that Leviticus is an obscure, out-of-date book.
 Trust me:

-In setting the Israelites apart as a people for God’s own possession and purposes, it follows that He would instruct Israel, among many other things, to refrain from homosexuality and same-sex marriage.
+In setting apart the Israelites as a people for God’s own possession and purposes, it follows that He would instruct Israel, among many other precepts, to refrain from homosexuality and same-sex marriage.
 God wanted then, as He does now, for His representatives to be morally differentiated.
 States Klinghoffer:

-An ancient Biblical tradition, a midrash (a midrash is an explanation of a Jewish rabbinic sage), relates that the Canaanites wrote marriage contracts between man and man and woman and woman, and that this was one reason the land “vomited” them up in favor of the Israelites who took their place.1
+An ancient Biblical tradition, a midrash [“an explanation of a Jewish rabbinic sage”] relates that the Canaanites wrote marriage contracts between man and man and woman and woman, and that this was one reason the land “vomited” them up in favor of the Israelites who took their place.1

 Leviticus, then, represents God’s deterrents for God’s people.
 Note, in contrast, the consequences that God states in 18:24-25 will inure to the Canaanites for practicing deviant sexual behavior:

-Unfortunately for Israel, Scripture records repeatedly that they were less than obedient to all the precepts found in Leviticus (cf. 18:5), and as a result in terms of Israel too, in the future, the land spewed out its inhabitants2 in the sense of God’s people being taken away into Babylonian captivity.
+Unfortunately for Israel, Scripture records repeatedly that they were less than obedient to all the precepts found in Leviticus (cf. 18:5) and, as a result, in terms of Israel in the future, the land also spewed out its inhabitants2 in the sense of God’s people being taken away into Babylonian captivity.

 To be sure, years later, upon their return to the land of Canaan, Nehemiah, under the inspiration of the Holy Spirit, states in retrospect that the reason for Israel’s departure was disobedience to God’s precepts (cf. Nehemiah 9:29-31).